(CLICK EACH PHOTO FOR ENLARGEMENT)

 Taken on June 16, 2015 at 8:15 p.m. – across from our house in Rio Rancho:

 New Mexico has such a diversity of clouds.
-Here is streamlined one over the Sandia Mountains.
+Here is a “Rail Runner” in the sky.
+A streamlined cloud over the Sandia Mountains.
 From my favorite spot in Rio Rancho – 3 p.m., January 8, 2017:

 No, it’s not a flying saucer.
 It’s my first lenticular cloud.
 Not a great one but it’s better than nothing – – January 10, 2017, 3 p.m. in Rio Rancho.